 API stands for Application Program Interface.
 It is an interface between two applications that can communicate with one another.
 It sounds more complicated than it is.
 An API acts like a messenger that takes requests and tells a system what to do – then returns the system’s response to you.

-What most people don’t realize is that they use APIs almost every time.
-For example, if you search for a new home online, there’s an API used by the website to comb through a database of available apartments or multiple listing services.
+Most people need to realize that they use APIs almost every time.
+For example, if you search for a new home online, the website uses an API to comb through a database of available apartments or multiple listing services.

 Developers make APIs as pre-packaged, plug-and-play applications that a website can use to facilitate users’ complete experience.